narramadan/gotchas/Git_Commands_For_Reference.md

 `git add -u` - Consider files or folders deleted to be committed with `commit` and pushed with `push` commands

 ## See Commit History
+`git log --oneline` - To see all commits one line per commit

 `git log --branches --not --remotes` - To see all commits on all branches that aren't pushed yet

 `git log --branches --not --remotes --simplify-by-decoration --decorate --oneline` - To see the most recent commit on each branch, and the branch names